dustinpfister/blog_posts/_posts/nodejs-filesystem-read-file.md

 layout: post
 categories: node.js
 id: 657
-updated: 2021-10-04 15:52:35
+updated: 2021-10-04 15:54:15
-version: 1.2
+version: 1.3
 ---

-The nodejs read file file system method is a method in node build in file system module.
+The nodejs [read file file system method](https://nodejs.org/en/knowledge/file-system/how-to-read-files-in-nodejs/) is a method in node build in [file system module](/2018/02/08/nodejs-filesystem/).
 This method might work just fine when I just want to read a file in full, and not do anything fancy with streaming or reading by way of a buffer.
 In most cases this method will work fine if I just simple want to read a small file, however it is not a golden hammer for all situations in which I need to read data from the local file system.
 Never the less it would seem that I never got around to writing a post on this method, so lets get this one out of the way.

 <!-- more -->